Skip to main content

 default_mv_wg

 default_mv_wg will be assigned to asynchronous materialized view refresh tasks if no resource group is allocated to the corresponding materialized view in the property resource_group during materialized view creation.
-The default resource limits of default_mv_wg are as follows:
+The resource limits of default_mv_wg are as follows:

 • cpu_core_limit: 1.